B1129060/AI-Assisted-Paper-Reader/README.md

 - user account and login system

-- paragraph-to-PDF alignment refinement
+- Inproving the text-to -speech reading system

-- reading workflow optimization
+- Evaluating a local file-based storage system as a lightweight alternative to part of the database workflow